tf4farmer/vmbusify/README.md

 ```

-multiplexing on each connection between virtual machine and physical machine requires the tunnel as a serialized transmission channel for all TLV format vmbus packages, this makes the data transmission mechanism simple and easy to understand, meanwhile, we provide both synchronized and asynchronized mode for sending data. for the upper layer of vmbus-tunnel illustrated in the graph, such as proxy client/server, command listener/executor and so on, we define them as the application layer, for each entity in the application layer, we define the application layer transfer unit which means the payload of vmbus package as application message. as the illustration below, the hierarchy architecture contains two layers, the infrastructure is vmbus-tunnel for transmitting vmbus-package and the upper layer is application layer for transmitting application-message.
+multiplexing on each connection between virtual machine and physical machine requires the tunnel as a serialized transmission channel for all TLV format vmbus packages, this makes the data transmission mechanism simple and easy to understand, meanwhile, we provide both synchronized and asynchronized mode for sending data. for the upper layer of vmbus tunnel illustrated in the graph, such as proxy client/server, command listener/executor and so on, we define them as the application layer, for each entity in the application layer, we define the application layer transfer unit which means the payload of vmbus package as application message. as the illustration below, the hierarchy architecture contains two layers, the infrastructure is vmbus tunnel for transmitting vmbus-package and the upper layer is application layer for transmitting application-message.

 ```